ku-sldg/plih/_types/3-Typed-Recursion.md

 ```

 That looks exactly like what we want, but it won't work until we use
-`fix` to perform the instantiation of `f`.
+`fix` to perform the instantiation of `fact`.
+After evaluating `fact`

-After evaluating `f` and pulling the resulting closure apart, we have
+and pulling the resulting closure apart, we have the following
-the following bindings that will get used in the substitution:
+definitions that get used in the evaluation:

 ```text
 i = g